pulibrary/figgy/BROWSE_EVERYTHING.md

 # Browse Everything

+## Getting it to work in development

+Before your bin/wepack-dev-server ensure you have REACT_APP_GOOGLE_DEVELOPER_KEY, REACT_APP_GOOGLE_CLIENT_ID,
+REACT_APP_GOOGLE_SCOPE, and REACT_APP_SECRET set.
+You can get copies of these from princeton_ansible for the staging variables, the secret is pulled from `config/secrets.yml`

 ## Using Google Drive as a storage provider
 ### Registering your Figgy
 - [Register for a Google Cloud Platform account](https://console.cloud.google.com)